AriFordsham/GHCWiki/commentary/compiler/generic-deriving.md

 - Print also the `Rep` type instance when -ddump-deriving is on

-- Give better error messages when we cannot derive Generic (currently we say only `Cannot derive Generic`)

 - Register the `DeriveGeneric` and `DefaultSignatures` extensions with Cabal.

 - Do we want `Show`, etc. instances for types like `U1`, `:+:`, ...?